 - Since the transmitted files are encrypted if desired, the security is especially high because only those who have the password in connection with the link can open the file.

-- A transfer of up to 200 GB is possible with TransferXL, so you will never have problems with the size of your files and folders again.
+- A file transfer of up to 200 GB is possible with TransferXL, so you will never have problems with the size of your files and folders again.

 Sending folders as a link – it could hardly be easier, faster and safer.